sahilpocker/Book-Recommender-System/README.md

 We will use a technique called collaborative filtering using the keras framework, even-though this doesnt qualify as a deep-learning problem.

-The Dataset has been saved in the local directory, and the notebook file can be found [here](https://github.com/sahilpocker/Book-Recommender-System/blob/master/book-recommender-system.ipynb "book-recommender-system")
+The Dataset has been saved in the local directory.

 ___